 The good news?
-They don’t disappoint on either count – and that's why the Sony WF-1000XM3 are still our top true wireless earbuds for 2020.
+They don’t disappoint on either count – and that's why the Sony WF-1000XM3 remain one of the best true wireless earbuds money can buy, especially during sales events like Black Friday and Cyber Monday when there are a plethora of deals to pick from.

 In November 2019, Sony released a firmware update for the WF-1000XM3 headphones that brings a bunch of improvements, including Amazon Alexa support, volume control via the headset and a visible battery level indication of the charging case in the Sony Headphones Connect app.